- Picking season: Late

 As a triploid variety, Bramley's Seedling is not able to pollinate other apple varieties, but ironically it has attractive and prolific pink-flushed blossom.
 The fruit ripens late in the season, and stores very well.

-Bramley's Seedling is one of the best English apples for growing in continental Europe.
+Bramley's Seedling is one of the best English apples for growing in North America.
 Although it thrives in the cool temperate climate of an English summer, it is just as happy in hotter continental climates.

-The first Bramley tree was raised from a pip by a young girl, Mary Ann Brailsford, near Nottingham in 1809.
+Nottinghamshire, England, 1809.
+The tree was raised from a pip by a young girl, Mary Ann Brailsford.
 The house, with the mature tree in the garden, was later sold to a Matthew Bramley who allowed cuttings to be propagated.
-The original tree, now more than 200 years old, still survives - and can be seen in a video made by the BBC in 2011 (note the typical English summer weather!).
-However by 2016 experts confirmed it was dying from a fungal infection.
+The original tree still survives - and can be seen in a video made by the BBC in 2011 (note the typical English summer weather!).

 The new variety was quickly recognised as an outstanding cooking apple and by the end of the Victorian era it was widely planted in England and Northern Ireland, becoming synonymous with English apple cookery.
 However for the next century it remained little-known outside the UK, since European and North American growers had long preferred dual-purpose apples which could be both eaten fresh and cooked.
 Latterly with a resurgence in interest in apple cookery it has become well-known amongst North American apple enthusiasts and, 200 years after its birth, this remarkable "cooker" is increasingly recognised as one of the world's great apples varieties.